 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-When you book a paid flight it’s best to use a card that earns extra points for airfare purchases, like the American Express Premier Rewards Gold, Chase Sapphire Preferred, Citi Prestige, or Citi ThankYou Premier.
+When you book a paid flight it’s best to use a card that earns extra points for airfare purchases, like the Premier Rewards Gold Card from American Express, Chase Sapphire Preferred, Citi Prestige Card, or Citi ThankYou Premier Card.